rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 The parameters of this controller (![kp](equations/kp.png), ![ki](equations/ki.png) and ![kd](equations/kd.png)) will make *the* difference between a good or bad functioning system; therefore choosing the correct values is an important task.

-In order to retrieve these values, we need to take a closer look at the controlled system (the cache) first and discover what it's behavior is.
+In order to retrieve these values, we need to take a closer look at the controlled system (the cache) first and discover what its behavior is.
 First we will look at the static process characteristics, which determines what the size and direction of the ultimate change in the process output is when an input of a certain size is applied.
 When the static behavior is known, we can use its results to determine the dynamic response: how long does it take for the system to respond to a sudden input change?
 Notice that both these experiments are done in an [open-loop setting](#Feedback systems) and without a controller.
 In the case of our cache we consider the controlled system to be the cache combined with the FixedFilter.

 ###Static process characteristics
 To measure the static process characteristics we just have to turn on the controlled system, apply a steady input value, wait until the system has settled down and record the output.
 We do this in the following code sample.
-The demand is drawn from a gaussian distribution with mean 0 and variance `demandWidth`.
+The demand is drawn from a Gaussian distribution with mean 0 and variance `demandWidth`.
 Then we construct the controlled system and follow the procedure described above:

 ```scala
 def simulation(): Observable[(Double, Double)] = {